divineninja/usld-dashboard-v2-manual/USLD_Enable_Login_Guide.md

 ---

 ### Step 4: Verify Account Status Update
-After the user completes email verification, confirm that the account status has been updated in the system.
+Confirm that the account status has been updated in the system.

 ![Step 4 - Account Status Verified](images/enable_login/step-04-confirm-in-account-status-email-verified-should-have-a-date.png)

 **Verification Checklist:**
-1. **Account Status:** Should show "Email Verified" or "Active"
+1. **Account Status:** Should show "Email Verified" with datetime
 2. **Verification Date:** Should display the date when verification was completed
-3. **Login Status:** Should show "Enabled" or "Active"
-4. **Access Permissions:** Should reflect the assigned role (Manager in this example)
+3. **Access Permissions:** Should reflect the assigned role (Manager in this example)

 **What to Look For:**
-- ✅ Status changed from "Pending" to "Verified" or "Active"
 - ✅ Date stamp showing when verification occurred
 - ✅ Login capabilities are now enabled
 - ✅ User can now access their role-specific dashboard

 ---

-### Step 6: Test Access via Impersonation (Optional)
+### Step 5: Test Access via Impersonation (Optional)
 For verification purposes, you can test the user's access by using the impersonation feature.

 ![Step 5 - Verify by Impersonation](images/enable_login/step-05-verify-by-impersonate.png)